 I wish they'd never ended,

-and a cup of Mixed wine went flew
+and a cup of Mixed wine flew

 between us, and the singers were singing our song